For Airbnb, 2020 Was Supposed To Be A Banner Year. Then The Pandemic Hit

 CEO: Pandemic presents 'prolonged storm' for travel

-While Airbnb will not reveal how deep of a hole it is in, travel analysts say the company's woes likely track with the rest of the industry.
+While Airbnb will not reveal how deep of a hole it is in, travel analysts say the company's woes likely parallel with the rest of the industry.

 According to one outside tracker of Airbnb listings known as AirDNA, hosts saw $1.5 billion in bookings dissolve last month as the virus forced millions of Americans to stay indoors.
 About 650,000 people in the U.S. earn money by listing rooms on Airbnb.